syash7202/Javascript/readme.md

 a.name = "Carter"; ---> to update the value of any property of an object

 delete a.role; ---> to delete a property from an object

+By default the keys are of type string and is interpreted as "name" : "yash" but when we want to declare a string key value then dot(.) operator doesn't work.

+To access it we need to pass it as string: a["days in job"]

+To have a symbol data type as key we need to explicitly declare it in square brackets: now the type of mySymbol in object is symbol.

 ### Property VS Method